tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-3-threat-defense.md

    ![security-events](https://github.com/tigera-solutions/cc-aks-visualize-identify-security-gaps/assets/104035488/200b4d0b-490a-4d7c-b18e-ef9c59cc6079)

-   Because the `ransomware` file has a hash that identifies it as a malware, Calico will create a **Malware** event indicating its execution event.
+   Because the `ransomware` file has a hash that identifies it as malware, Calico will create a **Malware** event indicating its execution event.
 Additionally, a security event showing the modification of the file permission (`chmod +x ransomware`) will be created as well.

    Optionally, you can also try the following commands and observe the security events that are created;